zalyoung/gitlab-handbook/content/handbook/marketing/marketing-operations/usergems.md

 Separetely, if an open opportunity also exists for the contact's company, the contact will also be added as a contact role to that open opportunity.

 We're starting to leverage Meeting Assistant as a pilot for a group of 6 reps on the 12th of December.
-If all goes according to plan, we're are going to do a full roll-out to the whole Sales Development org sometime in mid to late January 2025.
+With the plan to do a full roll-out to the whole Sales Development org in mid to late January 2025.

 The tool is only processing the data of third-parties and data subject rights do not impute from that third-party contact to the Team Member.
 Even in the case where a team member uses a work calendar to schedule a meeting with friends, that contact will be omitted due to a personal domain exclusion.